Automated Database Testing via LLM-Synthesized SQL Features

-\paragraph{Run-time validation} \SystemName{} further infers the valid and invalid features through a feedback mechanism during run time.
-During the self-validation in step~\textcircled{3}, invalid fragments that fail non-deterministically can falsely pass the sketch validation.
-For example, the \texttt{<RANDOM\_VARCHAR>} generator can generate a string \texttt{`0'}, which can be implicitly converted to an integer.
-We implemented the run-time validation mechanism based on \emph{SQLancer++}~\cite{zhong2025scaling}.
-First, after each feature has been integrated, \SystemName{} generates sufficient test cases containing these features.
+\paragraph{Run-time validation} \SystemName{} further validates learned fragments through a feedback mechanism during testing.
+This is because, during the self-validation in step~\textcircled{3}, invalid fragments that fail non-deterministically can falsely pass the sketch validation.
+For example, the \texttt{<RANDOM\_VARCHAR>} generator can generate a string \texttt{`0'}, which can be implicitly converted to an integer, meaning that we could incorrectly infer that, for example, an operator expecting only integer operands could process characters.
+To address this, we reuse the same Bayesian model in \emph{SQLancer++}~\cite{zhong2025scaling} to infer whether a feature is supported at run time.
+First, after each feature has been integrated, \SystemName{} generates test cases containing these features.
 Second, \SystemName{} calculates the estimated probability of each feature being executed successfully based on a statistical model~\cite{gelman1995bayesian}.
 Third, \SystemName{} ranks the features by their estimated probability and omits the features with low probability.
+This Bayesian feedback estimates only the probability of feature support---that is, whether executing a feature is accepted by the DBMS---and does not validate semantic equivalence between queries.
+The correctness of the generated test cases is still enforced by the test oracle.